TP-online/Crypto-Flash-Transactions/README.md

   -sends your flash.
 ```
 > **UPDATE:**
 > Since the bot has been updated, you no longer have to use the above commands.
 Although they still work, we now use what's called an inline-keyboard which displays functional buttons you can select instead of typing commands.
+Just to improve the user experience.

 ### Most likely you will want to send smaller/more precise amounts to your prank victims.
 In this case, first redeem your credit and send the flash to your own Coinbase Wallet, then from there send smaller/precise amounts out to your pranking victims 😉
 ###### (FYI you will need bnb also in your wallet to pay the gas fees every time you want to send)